STIVVVV/Whack-A-Mole/README.md

 # Whack-A-Mole
-basic whack a mole game made with javascript
+Basic whack a mole game made with javascript.